pranaypanday007/JavaAPIAutomation/README.md

    git clone https://github.com/pranaypanday007/JavaAPIAutomation.git
    cd JavaAPIAutomation

-Import Project:
+2. Import Project:
 Open your preferred IDE (e.g., IntelliJ IDEA, Eclipse).
 Import the project as a Maven project.

-Install Dependencies:
+3. Install Dependencies:
 Maven will automatically resolve and download necessary dependencies specified in pom.xml.

-Configure TestNG:
+4. Configure TestNG:
 Review and modify testng.xml to specify test suites and parameters as needed.

-Run Tests:
+5. Run Tests:
 Execute tests via your IDE or using Maven:
 bash: mvn test

-📊 Reporting
+##   📊 Reporting
 TestNG generates default HTML reports located in the test-output directory after test execution.
 For enhanced reporting, integrate ExtentReports or Allure as needed.

-🤝 Contributing
+##   🤝 Contributing
 Contributions are welcome!
 To contribute:

-Fork the repository.
+1.Fork the repository.
-Create a new branch:
+2.Create a new branch:
 bash: git checkout -b feature/YourFeature

-Commit your changes:
+3.Commit your changes:
 bash: git commit -m "Add YourFeature"

-Push to the branch:
+4.Push to the branch:
 bash: git push origin feature/YourFeature
-Open a pull request detailing your changes.
+5.Open a pull request detailing your changes.

-📄 License
+##   📄 License
 This project is licensed under the MIT License.

 Developed and maintained by Pranay Panday.